King Kong (franchise): Theme park rides

 Universal Studios has had popular King Kong attractions at Universal Studios Hollywood in Universal City, California and Universal Orlando Resort in Orlando, Florida.

 The first King Kong attraction was called King Kong Encounter and was a part of the Studio Tour at Universal Studios Hollywood.
 Based upon the 1976 film King Kong, the tour took the guests in the world of 1976 New York City, where Kong was seen wreaking havoc on the city.
 It was opened on June 14, 1986, and was destroyed on June 1, 2008, in a major fire.
 Universal opened a replacement 3D King Kong ride called King Kong: 360 3-D that opened on July 1, 2010, based upon Peter Jackson's 2005 film King Kong.

 A second more elaborate ride was constructed at Universal Studios Florida on June 7, 1990, called Kongfrontation.
 The ride featured a stand-alone extended version of King Kong Encounter and pinned guests escaping on the Roosevelt Island Tramway from Kong, who was rampaging across New York City.
 The ride was closed down on September 8, 2002, and was replaced with Revenge of the Mummy on May 21, 2004.

 A new King Kong attraction titled Skull Island: Reign of Kong opened at Islands of Adventure on July 13, 2016, making it the first King Kong themed ride in Orlando since Kongfrontation closed down 14 years earlier at Universal Studios Florida.

-A Kong ride made by HUSS Park Attractions also appeared in Changzhou China Dinosaur Park and was opened in 2010.
-In this ride Kong will pick up the wagon, lower it down and tilt it all kinds of directions.
+A ride based on the Monsterverse titled Kong x Godzilla: The Ride opened at the Lotte World Adventure in Seoul, South Korea in December 2025.